oddbird/oddleventy/content/blog/2025/template-no-header-image.md

 ---
 eleventyExcludeFromCollections: false
-# draft: true
+draft: true
+# permalink: false
-title: Test post will be delted, but I need to test on deploy preview
+title: Test post will be deleted, but I need to test on deploy preview
 sub: A guide to using new color spaces & formats with OddContrast
 author: oddbird
 date: 2025-07-08